dirigity/ChessRoyale/README.md

 # ChessRoyale

-Quick tmp readme: A static web based game where you playing chess by placing instead of by moving
+Quick tmp readme: A static web based game where you play chess by placing the pieces instead of by moving them